evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## Performance

-The XPENG P7 AWD Performance has a maximum power of 405 KW (551 hp/543 bhp) and a total torque of 717 nm (529 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 205 km/h (127 mph).
+The XPENG P7 AWD Performance packs an impressive punch with a maximum power of 405 kW (551 hp / 543 bhp) and a commanding total torque of 717 Nm (529 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.9 seconds, and it reaches a top speed of 205 km/h (127 mph), making it a standout in its class.

 ## Battery, range, and charging